susmithamaddi/CayenneArduinoSamples/Basics/SyncAll/README.md

 successful connection occurs.

 ###### Steps:
-1. Create a Generic Digital or Analog Output Actuator widget attached to Virtual Channel 6 in the Cayenne Dashboard.
+1. Create a Generic Digital or Analog Output Actuator widget attached to Virtual Pin 6 in the Cayenne Dashboard.
-2. Create a Generic Digital or Analog Output Actuator widget attached to Virtual Channel 7 in the Cayenne Dashboard.
+2. Create a Generic Digital or Analog Output Actuator widget attached to Virtual Pin 7 in the Cayenne Dashboard.
 3. Set the token variable to match the Arduino token from the Dashboard.
 4. Compile and upload the sketch.